 - HKU Foundation Scholarships for Outstanding Academic Achievement (2009, 2010, 2011)

-- Part-time Lecturer (teaching constitutional law and administrative law), Department of Law, University of Hong Kong (2019-2020)
+• Part-time Lecturer, Department of Law, University of Hong Kong (2019-present)

 - Annotated Ordinances of Hong Kong: Public Order Ordinance (Cap.
 245) (LexisNexis Butterworths, 2019) (co-authored with Jeffrey Tam)